-MDDUS, acting on behalf of the GP, commissions reports from both a primary care expert and an oncologist.
+ANALYSIS/OUTCOME: MDDUS, acting on behalf of the GP, commissions reports from both a primary care expert and a dermatologist.
 The primary care expert opines that, considering the location and changing nature of the lesion, Dr L should have made an immediate referral.
 He is also critical of the booking arrangements for the minor surgery clinic.
 Given these facts, the expert concludes there was a breach of duty of care to the patient.

 The expert dermatologist commenting on causation (consequences of the breach) having reviewed the full case file concludes that the delay would have made no difference to the overall outcome of the disease in either cure or prolonged survival – given it was an extremely aggressive melanoma.